Guide to Paying Less Tax

 Are you on the Flat Rate VAT Scheme yet?
 Most contractors benefit from this and saving opportunities can be substantial – for example if you’re on a £200 per day contract you’ll add £1,500 extra per year to your bottom-line and with a daily rate of £600 you’ll add upwards of £4,500 extra per year (based on a 45 week year).

 Avoid all the nasty penalties associated with late payments – you’ll soon get bored of paying penalties for being a few days late.
-Most penalties start off fairly small but over time penalties and interest charges soon mount up.
+Most penalties start off fairly small, but, over time, penalties and interest charges mount up.

 Take advantage of government schemes and initiatives.
-Just like understanding what benefits are available can seem like quite a challenge, understanding what schemes and initiatives are available is equally difficult.
+Much like with benefits, it can be hard to know which government schemes and initiatives are available to you.
 The good news is that your accountant can help you through this minefield.
 For example, if you’ve been trading for over a year and have a legitimate reason for closing your company down, you might want to speak with an accountant about a special government tax relief scheme which could help reduce your tax liability down to as low as 10%.